History and Heritage

 The early Moravians gave to the world a pioneer educator, John Amos Comenius, whose achievements and international recognition have caused him to be known as the "father of modern education."
 The statue of Comenius on the College campus, given to the College by Charles University of Prague in 1960 and rededicated by President Vaclav Havel of Czechoslovakia in 1991, is a symbol of Moravian's unique and diverse educational heritage.

 One of the few American educational institutions in their third century of service, Moravian has a strong sense of identity and purpose firmly rooted in a long and rich tradition.
 That tradition is maintained today.

 Accreditation and Compliance Statements

 Moravian College is accredited by the Middle States Association of Colleges and Schools and approved for professional preparation by the American Chemical Society, the Department of Education of the Commonwealth of Pennsylvania, and the National Association of Schools of Music.
-Department of Nursing at Moravian College is a Pennsylvania State Board of Nursing-approved degree program accredited by the Commission on Collegiate Nursing Education.
+The prelicensure nursing program is approved by the Pennsylvania State Board of Nursing.
+The baccalaureate degree in nursing and master’s degree in nursing programs at Moravian College are accredited by Commission on Collegiate Nursing Education (http:// www.aacn.nche.edu/ccne-accreditation).
 Moravian Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada.
 Undergraduate majors in accounting, management, and economics, and the MBA and MSHRM degrees are accredited by The Accreditation Council for Business Schools and Programs (ACBSP).Middle States Commission on Higher Education

 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104